phil-opp/blog_os/blog/content/second-edition/posts/04-testing/index.md

 ## Exiting QEMU

 Right now we have an endless loop at the end of our `_start` function and need to close QEMU manually on each execution of `cargo xtest`.
 This is unfortunate because we also want to run `cargo xtest` in scripts without user interaction.
 The clean solution to this would be to implement a proper way to shutdown our OS.
-Unfortunatly this is relatively complex, because it requires implementing support for either the [APM] or [ACPI] power management standard.
+Unfortunately this is relatively complex, because it requires implementing support for either the [APM] or [ACPI] power management standard.

 [APM]: https://wiki.osdev.org/APM
 [ACPI]: https://wiki.osdev.org/ACPI